Defend Music

 Defend Music is an independent music publishing company and music rights administrator based in Los Angeles.
-The firm is best known for publishing the songs of soul music group Sharon Jones & The Dap-Kings and other writers and artists on Daptone Records, and publishes shares of hits by Jay-Z, Black Eyed Peas, Kaskade and others.
-German expatriate Michael Prommer started the company in 2004.
+The firm was formed in 2004 by German expatriate Michael Prommer.
+The company is known for publishing the songs of soul music group Sharon Jones & The Dap-Kings and other writers and artists on Daptone Records, and publishes shares of songs by artists Jay-Z, Black Eyed Peas, Kaskade and others.

 In its early years, Defend also offered music distribution services and had a record label that released music by Simian Mobile Disco, 9th Wonder and others.

-Outside of North America, Defend's songs are sub-published by Kobalt.
+Outside of North America, Defend Music's songs are sub-published by Kobalt.